elleem/lab20101b/README.md

 ## lab20101b Practice

--Practicing prompt and html to increase familarity with boilerplate html and naming and concating variables.
+-A project practicing prompt and html to increase familiarity with boilerplate html and naming and concatenating variables.

 -Stretch goals: apply styling, use HTML validator, and audit for accessibility